BharatsDruv/ShareTheMeal/README.md

 Providers View:
 - On the landing screen you need to register with your phone no.
-- After entering the phone no. you will recieve an OTP to validate
+- After entering the phone no. you will receive an OTP to validate
-- Then create your profile by filling your basic details
+- Then create your profile by filling in your basic details
-- To list a food or any resources go to add item and fill the form
+- To list food or any resources go to add an item and fill the form
-- After submission your sharing will be available on the mail pallet for others to select.
+- After submission, your sharing will be available on the mail pallet for others to select.
-- If anyone select your sharing, you will get notified and your details will be shared with them.
+- If anyone selects your sharing, you will get notified and your details will be shared with them.

 NGO View
 - Register your NGO/Org with phone verification through OTP.
-- On landing page you will see listings of resources by the people who wants to share any resource.
+- On the landing page, you will see listings of resources by the people who want to share any resource.
-- Select any of the resource, you will get the details of provider.
+- Select any of the resources, you will get the details of the provider.
 - Map will get activated for distance and directions.